k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: polymorphed into a monster that could jump, could only use chess knight's-move rules for valid spots to jump to
 - Revert commit f7066e4 (The Wand of Orcus is always known)
+- Improve odds of receiving an artifact via sacrifice if alignment has never been abused